TheRubick/devops-exercises/topics/shell/README.md

 </b></details>

 <details>
 <summary>True or False?
-When a certain command/line fails in a shell script, the shell script, by default, will exit and stop running</summary><br><b>
+When a certain command/line fails in a shell script, the shell script, by default, will exit and stop running ✅</summary><br><b>

 Depends on the language and settings used.
 If the script is a bash script then this statement is true.
 When a script written in Bash fails to run a certain command it will keep running and will execute all other commands mentioned after the command which failed.